Luca06Luwa/Luca06Luwa/README.md

 - Website (least of my worries).

+- Requested: Building a motion tracker thats better than apples one

 - Setting up a self hosted Git server for some future projects.
 (This github account will not be going away after it's setup).

 - Rewriting ani-cli in c or c++.
 (God help me).